msultan/tf_metadynamics/README.md

 # tf_metadynamics: Using Software for things they are not meant to be used for

-This repo is a fun weekend project designed to show how computational graphs can be turned into collective variables for enhanced sampling using existing libraries.
+This repo is a fun weekend project designed to show how complex PyTorch computational graphs can be turned into collective variables inside Plumed.
 This was done in two parts.

 PyTorchMetadynamics.ipynb

-1).
-Implement [Metadynamics](https://en.wikipedia.org/wiki/Metadynamics) into [PyTorch](http://pytorch.org/) using a custom loss function depenedent on the history.
+This Jupyter notebook encodes  [Metadynamics](https://en.wikipedia.org/wiki/Metadynamics) into [PyTorch](http://pytorch.org/) using a custom loss function depenedent on the history.
 The forces then become the negative of the derivatives which are automatically obtained via back propagation.
-The details are in the jupyter notebook PyTorchMetadynamics.This was performed on the Muller potential.
+This was performed on the Muller potential.

 PlumedImagesNeuralNetwork.ipynb

-2).
-Implement a 3-layer Image Net Classifier into [Plumed](plumed.github.io), encode the images as molecular trajectories, and use Plumed to predict the raw scores.
+This Jupyter Notebook transfers a 3-layer Image Net PyTorch Classifier into [Plumed](plumed.github.io), encodes the images as molecular trajectories, and use Plumed to predict the un-normalized image scores.
+The plumed input file ```image_plumed.dat``` has the actual plumed neural network script.